griffda/PROCESS-/documentation/proc-pages/io/utilities-guide.md

     "num_vars": 4
 }
 ```
 The file specifies a dictionary that gives all the information for running the Morris method tool.
-The number of variables considered in the Morris method with `num_vars`, the name of the variable as it appears the PROCESS MFILE is listed under `names` and the under and lower bounds of the flat distribution is given underbounds.
+The number of variables considered in the Morris method with `num_vars`, the name of the variable as it appears the PROCESS MFILE is listed under `names` and the upper and lower bounds of the flat distribution is given in bounds.
 In addition the utility also uses `run_process.py` and therefore can optionally use the configuation file `run_process.conf`.
 Additionally, an `IN.DAT` file describing the relevant design point needs to be present.

 ### Output